Overview

 • Atopic dermatitis.
 Children who have atopic dermatitis — a common, chronic inflammation of the skin — are much more likely to develop a food allergy.

 • Family history.
-A person's risk of a food allergy increases if one or both parents have a food allergy or another type of allergy or allergic disease — such as hay fever, asthma, hives or eczema.
+A person's risk of a food allergy increases if one or both parents have a food allergy or another type of allergy or allergic disease, including hay fever, asthma, hives or eczema.

 • Age.
 Milk allergy is more common in children.
 As they age, their digestive systems mature, and their bodies are less likely to react to milk.